 How to Store Blueberry Muffins

-It is important to note that because these muffins are made with whole grains and no preservatives, it is best to refrigerate or freeze them, if not consuming within 2 days, rather than storing the muffins at room temperature.
+It is important to note that because these muffins are made with whole grains and no preservatives, it is best to refrigerate or freeze them, if not consumed within 2 days, rather than storing the muffins at room temperature.

 Before storing, allow muffins to cool completely.
 Transfer to an airtight container or freezer-safe bag.
-Store in the refrigerator for up 5 days or freeze up to 3 months.
-Defrost in fridge overnight, or warm in the microwave for 1-2 minutes to heat before serving.
+Store in the refrigerator for up to 5 days or freeze for up to 3 months.
+Defrost in the fridge overnight, or warm in the microwave for 1-2 minutes to heat before serving.

 More Healthy Muffin Recipes